ietf-wg-mediaman/toplevel/README.md

 # Repository for draft-ietf-mediaman-toplevel

-This repository does not track the draft at the moment.
-Instead, the issue tracker is used to track issues only.
+This repository does track draft-ietf-mediaman-toplevel.
+Also, the issue tracker is used to track some issues.
+Comments brought up on the mailing list will be mostly addressed directly, without necessarily creating issues.

 The current version is draft-ietf-mediaman-toplevel-00.